 - What about spiritual drunkenness and charismatic manifestations like laughing and shaking?

 - What about being slain in the spirit?

 From their own words, Ruth shows how worshipers in pagan religions experience the same sort of spiritual drunkenness (as it is called) that charismatics do.
-She shows how manifestations like trembling, weeping and laughing, and being slain in the spirit, are also part of Hindu spiritual practice, as well as powerful spiritual experiences of supernatural love and even receiving prophetic gifts.
-She concludes that one can, of course, know and experience true gifts from God, but extremely deceptive counterfeits come through occult practices.
+She shows how manifestations like trembling, weeping and laughing, and being slain in the spirit, are also part of Hindu spiritual practice.
+So are powerful spiritual experiences of supernatural love, and even receiving prophetic gifts.
+While there are of course true gifts from God, there are also extremely deceptive counterfeits.
+These come through occult practices.

-As Ruth delves ever more deeply into the teaching and practices of the nations we are brought face-to-face with the startling works of ancient magicians who practiced occult spiritual warfare and prophesied, believing their practices were biblical.
+As Ruth delves ever more deeply into the teaching and practices of the nations we are brought face-to-face with the startling works of ancient magicians.
+Like Charismatics, they practiced occult spiritual warfare and prophesied, claiming that their practices were biblical.
 She explains that many well-intentioned persons fall into such practices without realizing their forbidden and dangerous nature.
 The Christian who wants to ensure that his or her spiritual practices are godly, safe, and true needs to know where to draw the line.
-This book is the only one we know of that clearly explains what are occult practices, and what are true Christian practices.
+This book is the only one we know of that clearly explains what is occult and what is true Christian practice.